zachmilan/UM-LED/README.md

 ## Development

-This repository documents the ongoing development of UM-LED, including hardware design files, firmware, and supporting documentation.
+UM-LED is a work in progress.
 Project materials will be added incrementally as designs are refined and milestones are reached.

 **Target completion date:** October 31, 2025.